kuriatsu/ros-g29-force-feedback/README.md

 PID-Constant mode can be changed dynamically!!
 Removed mode selection from rosparam.
 Rotation force is ignored when PID mode. (max force can be specified with rosparam (not dynamic))

+## 2021-11-03
+### Huge Improvement !!!
+Oscillation problem solved.
+Wheel stops at the specified position, then starts auto centering.
+Auto centering mode are set by rosparam in config/g29.yaml, not by rostopic.
+Name of topic variables changed.